 Over the course of a season on the Farm, young people gain a strong foundation of agricultural skills and investigate critical issues affecting our community, such as food access, unemployment, and obesity.
 They hone their abilities to educate and advocate: communicating their knowledge through media projects and through special events.

 Teens who participate in our year-long program acquire the skills and knowledge necessary to achieve their educational and employment goals and are prepared to lead their peers and community towards a more just and sustainable future.
 Youth who return for additional seasons on the farm receive intensive leadership training, participate in local and national conferences, and guide first-year participants through the basics of agriculture.

 Added Value works with approximately 20 teenagers annually, who work an average of seventeen hours each week on our Farm, at market, on the computers, and out in the community.
 They receive a monthly stipend, expanding their families’ household income by as much as thirty percent.

-If you are 14-19 years old and are interested in joining Added Value’s youth program, please contact our Youth Empowerment Program Coordinator through the form on our Contact Us page, or see our Calendar on the home page for times you can stop by the Farm for a visit.
+If you are 14-19 years old and are interested in joining Added Value’s youth program, or would just like more information, use the form on our Contact Us page, or see our Calendar on the home page for times you can stop by the Farm for a visit.